PROSPENOMICS

 domingo, 25 de janeiro de 2026

-After the comfortable lie - true prosperity: React to Mark Carney's speech.
+After the comfortable lie - true prosperity: Mark Carney's speech.

 In his speech at the World Economic Forum, Mark Carney used a simple yet unsettling idea—one that genuinely made the world pause and reflect.